DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

 related_content:
-    Diary of a trainee teacher : "/blog/a-diary-of-a-trainee-teacher" How to choose your teacher training course : "/train-to-be-a-teacher/how-to-choose-your-teacher-training-course" What to expect on your teacher training : "/blog/what-to-expect-on-your-teacher-training" Training and support for early career teachers : "/support-for-early-career-teachers" How to apply : "/how-to-apply-for-teacher-training"
+    Diary of a trainee teacher : "/blog/a-diary-of-a-trainee-teacher" How to choose your teacher training course : "/train-to-be-a-teacher/how-to-choose-your-teacher-training-course" Training and support for early career teachers : "/support-for-early-career-teachers" How to apply : "/how-to-apply-for-teacher-training"
 promo_content: